wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

 !!! note
     Characteristics of post-quantum TLS  in WSO2 Identity server are as follows:

     - Post-quantum TLS only works with TLS 1.3.
     - Currently, post-quantum secure TLS in WSO2 Identity Server is only supported on Linux and MacOS operating systems.

-!!! error "important"
+!!! note "important"
-    The artifacts necessary for enabling post quantum secure TLS are not available in Identity Server 7.0.0 by default.
-If post quantum TLS is required, the artifacts should be manually applied as follows.
+    The artifacts necessary for enabling post-quantum secure TLS are not available in WSO2 Identity Server 7.0.0 by default.
+If post-quantum TLS is required, the artifacts should be manually applied.

     - Download [openssl-tls.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/openssl-tls.sh)  and copy the file to `<IS_HOME>/bin/`.
     - Download [wso2server.sh](https://raw.githubusercontent.com/wso2/product-is/v7.0.0-openssl-tls/modules/distribution/src/bin/wso2server.sh)  and replace the file in `<IS_HOME>/bin/`.